ealemayehu/sofitda/README.md

 ## Run Experiments

-For a given dataset, generator and classifier, the experiments can be run executing the following from the root directory of this project:
+For a given dataset, generator and classifier, the experiments can be run by executing the following from the root directory of this project:

 ```
 cd python